 Too much water is the most common cause of yellow leaves on a Satin Pothos

 Although they like some moisture in the soil, they don’t like sitting in soggy potting mix for too long.
 Waterlogged soil will often cause the roots to rot and this prevents the plant from getting the needed moisture and nutrients.
 Alongside yellow leaves, overwatering can cause your Satin Pothos to turn soft and droopy.

-If you suspect that your Satin Pothos is turning yellow due to overwatering, the best thing to do is to take your plant out of its pot immediately and inspect the root system.
+If you suspect that your plant is turning yellow due to overwatering, the best thing to do is to take your plant out of its pot immediately and inspect the root system.
 Before you cut back on watering, it’s best to be 100% sure that root rot is the issue as underwatering can cause a whole range of issues in itself.
 If the root system has started to rot, trim away the worst affected areas to encourage new roots to grow.
 And if the potting mix is still quite soggy and waterlogged, it’s important that you replace it immediately.
-Waiting for it to naturally dry out risks more damage to the plant, and more yellow leaves on your Satin Pothos.
+Waiting for it to naturally dry out risks more damage to the plant.

 Sometimes it may not be your watering schedule or overwatering that is causing your Satin Pothos to develop yellow leaves, but the poor draining of the potting mix and pot.
 Luckily, there are a few really easy steps to increase the drainage in the soil.

 We recommend adding some perlite to your potting mix as this not only helps with drainage but also aeration of the soil.